 A Reddit post linking to the Brief Summary of Science for the Climate Debate received an intelligent reply.
 I thank its author.
-Following is a complete rebuttal of this reply.
+The following is a complete rebuttal of this reply.

 Carbon dioxide (CO2) is a plant food.